datahub-project/datahub/docs/rfc/lineage/field level lineage.md

 ### DataFlow in DataHub for Field Level Lineage

+As part of the POC we did, we used the below workflow.
+Essentially, DatasetFieldUrn is introduced paving the path for that being the first class entity.
 ![Field-Level-Lineage-GraphBuilders](Graph-Builders.png)

 1. GraphBuilder on receiving MAE for `SchemaMetadata` aspect, will do below